Military Defense Lawyer for Involuntary Administrative Discharge or Administrative Separation Cases

 This hearing is a litigated administrative board hearing that looks similar to a trial with fewer evidentiary rules and a lower burden of proof.
 Evidence is admitted, witnesses are questioned and cross-examined, arguments are made by the attorneys for each side to the administrative board members, and those board members deliberate and return their recommendation about whether the military member should be discharged and, if so, what the characterization of the discharge should be.

-Defending military members facing involuntary administrative discharge or appealing an administrative discharge is what military defense lawyer Richard V. Stevens and Frank J. Spinner do.
+Defending military members facing involuntary administrative discharge or appealing an administrative discharge is what military defense lawyer Attorney Richard V. Stevens and the attorneys in his law firm do.
 The only type of law they handle is military law.
-Mr. Stevens and Mr. Spinner are civilian criminal defense attorneys and former active duty military JAG lawyers who exclusively defend military members stationed around the world who are facing military trials, discharge/separation, appeals, discipline, and investigations.
+Attorney Stevens is a civilian criminal defense attorney and former active duty military JAG lawyer who exclusively defends military members stationed around the world who are facing military trials, discharge/separation, appeals, discipline, and investigations.

 Star